 The SMW is the administrator's console for managing a Cray system.
-The SMW is a server that includes a tower and a flat-panel monitor; it runs a combination of the SUSE Linux Enterprise Server (SLES) 11 operating system, Cray developed software, and third-party software.
+The SMW is a server that runs a combination of the SUSE Linux Enterprise Server version 11 Service Pack 1 (SLES 11 SP1) operating system, Cray developed software, and third-party software.
 The SMW is also a single point of control for the HSS.
-The HSS data is stored on the internal hard drive of the SMW.
-For more information about the HSS, see Hardware Supervisory System (HSS) on page 47.
+The HSS data is stored on an internal hard drive of the SMW.
+For more information about the HSS, see Hardware Supervisory System (HSS) on page 45.
 CMS provides the infrastructure to ALPS for a fast cache of node attributes, reservations, and claims.
 For additional information about CMS, see Using Cray Management Services (CMS) (S-2484).

-The SMW software installation feature consists of the SMWinstall, SMWconfig, and SMWinstallCLE system administrator commands.
+SMW software installation consists of the SMWinstall, SMWconfig, and SMWinstallCLE system administrator commands.
 These SMW installation commands automate the SMW software installation process significantly.
 The SMWinstall, SMWconfig, and SMWinstallCLE commands create several detailed log files in the /var/adm/cray/logs directory.
-The log files are named using the PID of the SMWinstall or the SMWinstallCLE command; the exact names are displayed when the command is invoked.
+The log files are named using the process ID (PID) of the SMWinstall or the SMWinstallCLE command; the exact names are displayed when the command is invoked.
 Using the SMWconfig and SMWinstall commands, you can specify the SMW configuration file that you want to use for the installation.
-The SMWinstall.conf file contains information about the type of Cray system, the days-to-keep for logging, and the Network Time Protocol (NTP) server names.
+The SMWinstall.conf file contains information about the type of Cray system, the days-to-keep for logging, the Network Time Protocol (NTP) server names, and variables for separate log and database devices in rack-mount SMWs.
 This information is required for initial installations and is otherwise detected or reused for upgrades and updates of the SMW.
 An example SMWinstall.conf file is included on the SMW installation media, but a customized SMWinstall.conf file is expected to be located by default in /home/crayadm/.
 For additional information, see the SMWinstall(8), SMWconfig(8), and SMWinstallCLE(8) man pages.

 You log on to an SMW window on the console to perform SMW functions.
-From the SMW, you can log on to a disk controller or log on to the boot node.
+From the SMW, you can log on to a disk controller or use a web-based interface from the SMW to configure a RAID controller or Fibre Channel switch.
+You can log on to the boot node from the SMW as well.
 From the SMW, you cannot log on directly (ssh) to any service node except the boot node.